tordevries/debuggr/README.md

 ---
 ## Installation

-Debuggr requires that your web server runs a recent version of PHP.
-Remote URL access additionally requires the cURL libraries, which are commonly available on PHP-enabled servers; however, local code reading will still be available even if cURL is not.

 To install, upload the debuggr.php file to your web hosting.
 Then, configure the variable options near the beginning of the document.
 If nothing else, you _must_ change the values of these settings:
 - **userName**: set to your name
 - **userEmail**: set to your email